laurajcooper/startup-slam-css-animation/README.md

 You will get the most out of this workshop if you have at least a small amount of prior experience with basic CSS, but this is not absolutely necessary.

-Requirements
+### Requirements:
 A computer with a code editor of some sort (atom or sublime preferred) and Google Chrome installed.
-A link to download starter files will be provided at the beginning of the workshop.

 * https://www.google.com/chrome/browser/desktop/index.html
 * https://atom.io/